Side Effects May Include: Humiliation, Judgment, and Stigma

 I ran into this a second time more recently.
 My son’s medication required a slight change, and there were complications filling the prescription.
 I decided to call the pharmacy ahead of time – and ahead of a significant snowstorm – to ensure the quantity we needed would be in stock.
 Once again, I was hit with the same word from the same person: “Ma’am, we can’t give that information out over the phone for narcotics.”

 I’d like to believe this individual’s use of this word was purely innocent – that perhaps it’s the word she has always used, that she doesn’t understand its nuance, that she’s using it in the strictest pharmaceutical sense.

 To the layperson, though, “narcotic” has connotations – and judgmental ones at that.
 Even the dictionary definition points to its unsavory implications.
 Just a superficial scratch below the surface yields the word’s most repellent features: “Narcotics are illegal drugs.
-Illegal drugs are procured by addicts and criminals.
+Illegal drugs are procured by junkies and criminals.
 Therefore, narcotics must be terrible, and those who turn to them equally terrible.”

 This is not the English teacher or wordsmith-wannabe in me speaking.
 It isn’t the protective, defensive mother either.
 Ask anyone what he thinks of when he hears the word narcotic, and I doubt images of my sweet son and his law-abiding mother would come to mind.